 All sheep must have access to clean water and a well-balanced, nutritious diet.
 Freedom from hunger and thirst provides sheep with their most basic needs by allowing them to remain in good health and full of energy.

-One of these Freedoms is: freedom from hunger and thirst.
-In this section, you will learn about this freedom and how you can make sure your sheep has what he/she needs to be freed from hunger and thirst.
+Under the Animal Welfare Act, all animal guardians (owners) need to provide these five groups of things for their animals.
+One of these Five Freedoms is: Freedom from Hunger and Thirst.
+In this section you will learn about this freedom and how you can make sure your sheep have what they need to be free from hunger and thirst.

 Sheep need a lot of clean, fresh water available to them at all times of the day.
 Sheep will drink anywhere from 2 – 14 litres of water a day, depending on how hot they are and how much they have eaten.